 According to Winnebago Indians, the Thunderbird was able to manipulate weather, affecting the winds and creating storms, lightning, thunder, and rain.

-There were not just one Thunderbird, but many of them were often seen in the skies.
+There was not just one Thunderbird, but many of them were often seen in the skies.

 The Thunderbirds were enemies with the Water Spirits and the giant birds used their lightning when crossing the waters, to protect them from the water spirits.